 The Road is spreading the message that ethics in fashion is no longer a luxury.
 The brand says it costs them $13.64 to make one t-shirt, and that's the floor price on ethics.

 They believe no one should buy a shirt at that price or less.
-Because when you do, it means that someone along the chain of supply did not get paid fairly for their labor.
-And most often, that person is the garment worker or the farmer.
-The brand bases its price point on the belief that everyone should be able to buy high-quality ethical clothing at an affordable price.
+When you do, it means someone along the supply chain was not paid fairly for their labor.
+Most often, that person is the garment worker or the farmer.
+The brand bases its price point on the belief that everyone should be able to buy high-quality, ethical clothing at an affordable price.

-The brand uses sustainably sourced 100% organic cotton and GOTS-approved inks and dyes.
-They source and produce their clothing transparently, and ensure that they only work with fair trade certified farmers.
-To produce certified eco-friendly clothing, they work with manufacturers who use a zero-discharge system to prevent wastewater run-off.
-What's more, The Road runs housing, retirement, and health care programs for their Indian garment workers.
+The brand uses 100% organic cotton sourced sustainably and GOTS-approved inks and dyes.
+It sources and produces its clothing transparently and ensures it only works with certified fair trade farmers.
+To produce certified eco-friendly clothing, The Road works with manufacturers who use a zero-discharge system to prevent wastewater runoff.
+Moreover, The Road runs housing, retirement, and health care programs for its Indian garment workers.

 This eco-friendly clothing brand promises to deliver your order to your doorstep anywhere in the world.
 Delivery within Australia may take up to 7 business days, while international shipping may take slightly longer.